stjude/fuzzion2/README.md

 In the leftmost column of a display of hits produced by `fuzzion2html`, each hit is labeled as either "weak," "strong-", or "strong+", or as "dup" if the read pair is a duplicate of another hit.
 Furthermore, each read is marked as "+" if it qualifies as junction spanning and "-" if it does not.
+As used here, "+" and "-" do not indicate orientation.

 In `fuzzall` output, each sample ID is followed by two numbers in parentheses, e.g., (24/22), indicating the number of distinct matches (24) and "strong+" matches (22).